 What I have observed with most salespeople is that they try to do too much.
 By taking the time to do a SWOT analysis, you can objectively look at your territory/region.
 The goal of the SWOT analysis is to identify the two or three things that you need to do to be successful.
 Salespeople who can clearly articulate their 2-3 key success factors and plan to address these factors are truly focused on success.

-Have your reps identified their top 10-20 accounts?
+2. Get your reps to identify their top 10-20 accounts

 Sales eagles not only understand the 80/20 rule, but they also live it.
 Targeting is one of the most critical steps to focus your efforts on the right accounts.
 By clearly identifying your top accounts, you know where to spend your time to get the most significant return.

-Have your sales reps built a detailed plan of action?
+3. Have your sales reps build detailed business plans

 Lastly, nothing happens unless you have a plan in place.
 I strongly believe that salespeople who build specific plans by account are always more successful than those who don’t.
 A well-thought-out plan of action is like measuring twice and cutting once.
 Pen to paper has two advantages: you crystallize your thoughts, and two, you make a specific commitment.